-Under this law, employees of Government contractors, subcontractors, grantees, and subgrantees—as well as personal services contractors—who make a protected disclosure about a Federal grant or contract cannot be discharged, demoted, or otherwise discriminated against as long as they reasonably believe the information they disclose is evidence of:
+Under 41 U.S.C. § 4712, employees of Government contractors, subcontractors, grantees, and subgrantees—as well as personal services contractors—who make a protected disclosure about a Federal grant or contract cannot be discharged, demoted, or otherwise discriminated against as long as they reasonably believe the information they disclose is evidence of:

 - Abuse of authority relating to a Federal contract or grant.

-- Substantial and specific danger to public health and safety.
+- Substantial and specific danger to public health or safety.